Usable-Security-and-Privacy-Lab/ssa-daemon/README.md

 * `admin-documentation.md` contains instructions for managing the config file
 * The `developer-documentation` directory contains documentation for developers wanting to contribute to the SSA:
     * `general.md` contains an overview of how the system works as well as information that is relevant to both the daemon and the module.
+    * `daemon.md` contains documentation specific to the ssa-daemon portion of the SSA
     * The `testing` directory contains various testing files
     * The `diagrams` directory contains images referenced in the documentation files.